Questions? We've got you Covered

 There is no need to contact, contract or communicate with the owner of the song—Royalty Solutions will take care of that.
-Once you complete the proper registration and licensing process you are automatically granted a license and can begin distribution.
-You worry about the music, we’ll worry about everything else.
+Once you complete the proper registration and receive your active license confirmation you are covered and can begin distribution.
+You worry about the music, we'll worry about everything else.

 Are There Any Limitations?
 If So, What are They?

 Yes, there are some restrictions.
 In order to abide by US Copyright Law:

 - You are allowed to make a new arrangement of the song, but cannot fundamentally change the lyrics or the melody.

 - Licenses only cover songs that have already been released.
 The songwriter (copyright holder) has the right to be the first to release their song.

 - The license does not cover public performances, background tracks or karaoke.
 It ONLY covers the sale of your recordings for private listening.

 - Mechanical licenses are valid for the U.S. only

 What if I Want to Use the Song in a Video?